5 Reasons To Use Assessments When Coaching

 There is no one-size-fits-all approach when it comes to coaching.
 When you read the report from the Brooks Talent Assessment, you will understand each of your team member’s:

-• Motivators.
+• Acumen

-You can use your knowledge of each rep’s behavior style, what motivates them, and the personal skills they’ve developed to guide your coaching so you can direct people toward the change you want to see.
+You can use your knowledge of each seller’s behavior style, what motivates them, and the personal skills they’ve developed to guide your coaching so you can direct people toward the change you want to see.

 3. You’ll Have Highly Satisfied Employees